 content-operations-enonic-astronaut

-Content operations is a principle for integrating people, process, and technology in producing quality content in a more efficient and frictionless way than before.
-The need for ContentOps has sprung out of the multichannel world of digital experiences, which has put a strain on the content creators.
+Content operations is a principle for making people, processes, and technology cooperate better to create quality content.
+So-called ContentOps has sprung out of the multichannel world of digital experiences, which has put a strain on content creators.

 Content Studio + ContentOps = ❤️